BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/current/iam-acls-api.md

 - `{ancestors}`: Boolean - if `true`, the ACLs of the parent `{path}` are included in the response.
 If `false` only the ACLs on the current `{path}` are included.
 This parameter is optional and it defaults to `false`.
 - `{self}`: Boolean - if `true`, only the ACLs containing the identities found on the auth. token are included in the response.
 If `false` all the ACLs on the current `{path}` are included.
 This parameter is optional and it defaults to `true`.

 The ability to use the query parameter `self=false` and `ancestors=true` depends on whether or not any of the identities found on the auth. token contains the `acls:read` permission on the provided `{path}` or its parents.
-For further details, check [ACLs hierarchy](#acls-hierarchy).
+For further details, check @ref:[ACLs hierarchy](#acls-hierarchy).

 The `{path}` can contain the special character `*` which can be read as `any`.

-Let's imagine we have the ACLs from the [following diagram in place](#acls-hierarchy).
+Let's imagine we have the ACLs from the @ref:[following diagram in place](#acls-hierarchy).
 If we query this endpoint with the path `/myorg/*`, we are selecting the ACLs defined in `/myorg/myproj` and `myorg/myproj2`.
 Likewise If we use the path `/*`, we are selecting the ACLs defined in `/myorg` and `myorg2`.

-The following examples illustrate listings from the diagram on the section [ACLs hierarchy](#acls-hierarchy) with the following considerations:
+The following examples illustrate listings from the diagram on the section @ref:[ACLs hierarchy](#acls-hierarchy) with the following considerations:

 - identity 1: Is a group called `one`
 - identity 2: Is a group called `two`